NoSubstitute/userDelegation/README.md

 ## WORK IN PROGRESS!
-Code works, but secrets.gs is lacking secrets.
+Code works, but wiki isn't complete, still lacking some instructions on how to use it.

 # userDelegation
 Pull info from the Sheet, and Add, Delete or List delegates